 • Command + Option + Shift + T (Mac) | Control + Alt + Shift + T (Win) will create a copy of a layer and apply the last used transformation settings.
 Note: this shortcut does not work with multiple layers selected.

 • While in Free Transform, Command (Mac) / Control (Win) “+” (plus) to zoom in, Command (Mac) / Control (Win) “-” (minus) to zoom out when using Free Transform.
 Or, you can quickly zoom to a specific point using via the Navigator panel.

 • When applying Free Transform on layers that contain information which extends beyond the canvas, the transformation handles may not be visible depending on the zoom level.
 Use the shortcut Command + 0 (zero) (Mac) | Control + 0 (zero) (Win) to zoom the document and “fits” the transformation handles on screen.

 • Use the options on the Layers panel to change Layer Opacity, Fill, and Blend Modes while in Free Transform.

 • When dragging the transformation handles, the transformation values appear at the top right of your cursor.
-The location of the display can be controlled via Preferences > Tools > Show Transformation Values (Top Right, Top Left, Bottom Right, Bottom Left or Never).
+This display can be controlled via Preferences > Tools > Show Transformation Values (Never, Top Left, Top Right, Bottom Left, Bottom Right).

 • To warp content in Photoshop, view the video below: